 Wrap fee programs are not one-size-fits-all and each need to be assessed based and facts and circumstances.
 Assessing appropriateness of this type of program against others that are available, and then remaining vigilant as to client best interest on an ongoing basis is paramount.
 As the SEC’s scrutiny continues surrounding what is in a client’s best interest and the focus on wrap programs continues to intensify, one thing is for certain, the industry has been put on notice as to where the next phase of enforcement actions is headed.

-Author: Janice Powell, Sr. Compliance Consultant.
-Editor: Tina Mitchell, Managing Director, Consultation Services, Core Compliance & Legal Services (“Core Compliance”).
+Author: Core Compliance; Editor: Tina Mitchell, Managing Director, Consultation Services, Core Compliance & Legal Services (“Core Compliance”).
 Core Compliance works extensively with investment advisers, broker-dealers, investment companies, hedge funds, private equity firms and banks on regulatory compliance issues.

 This article is for information purposes and does not contain or convey legal or tax advice.
 The information herein should not be relied upon in regard to any particular facts or circumstances without first consulting with a lawyer and/or tax professional.